 Always ask for permission before photographing individuals, children in particular.
 Some people might prefer not to be photographed.
 Be discreet when taking photos in religious sites or private homes.
 Do not intrude on local existence for a photo, and mind people's privacy.

 Dress modestly (shoulders and knees covered) when visiting churches or the Mikvé Israel-Emanuel Synagogue.
 Remain quiet and respectful during services or prayer times.
-Adhere to any posted guidelines concerning photography or conduct within these sacred spaces.
+Comply with any posted guidelines concerning photography or conduct within these sacred spaces.

 Seek out and support community-based tourism.
-This involves staying in locally owned guesthouses, hiring guides who are local, and participating in journeys that directly benefit local communities.
+This involves staying in locally owned guesthouses, using guides from the area, and participating in journeys that directly benefit local communities.

 Search for locally made or fair trade labeled products.
 This confirms artisans and producers receive fair compensation.
 Be careful with mass-produced souvenirs that do not directly local artisans.